-The School of Information (also called the iSchool) offers the Bachelor of Arts with a major in Informatics*, the Bachelor of Science in Informatics*, the Master of Science in Information Studies, the Master of Science in Information Security and Privacy and the Doctor of Philosophy.
+The School of Information (also called the iSchool) offers the Bachelor of Arts with a major in Informatics, the Bachelor of Science in Informatics, the Master of Science in Information Studies, the Master of Science in Information Security and Privacy and the Doctor of Philosophy with a major in Information Studies degrees.
 In addition, the School of Information offers a Minor in Informatics designed to complement many other undergraduate degree programs at The University of Texas at Austin.
 Students also have the option of tailoring the Informatics Minor sequence to focus their studies on Human-Computer Interaction or Digital Humanities.
 Please contact the advising office in your home department for details about adding a minor.

 The goal of the The University of Texas at Austin's School of Information is to be the premier research and education program for the 21st century field of information.
 We are changing the future by engaging the present and preserving the past.
 Research and teaching at the iSchool changes the ways that we interact with information and technology, changes how information can make the world a better and fairer place, and changes the ways we protect and preserve our collective memory.